-I have a 2 TB Western Digital external hard disk (model which needs power supply).
+I have a 2 TB Western Digital external hard disk (model which needs a power supply).
 I worked without any issue for 2-3 years.
 I have used 95% of its space in the last couple of years.

 While using the hard disk yesterday, the drive got disconnected suddenly and is no longer working.
 When I click it, it shows “O:\ is not accessible.
 The disk Structure is corrupted and unreadable”.
-I connected the disk to multiple laptops but the problems still persists.
+I connected the disk to multiple laptops but the problems still persist.
 Can anyone help me fix this error so that I can restore my data?

 - Storage media is corrupt

-- Device is infected with virus
+- The device is infected with the virus

-- There are bad sectors on disk
+- There are bad sectors on the disk

-- Storage device is physically dead/damage
+- The storage device is physically dead/damage

 When this happens, you lose access to your crucial data.